gares/iris/CONTRIBUTING.md

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

-Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.
+Once you got opam set up, run `make builddep` to install the right versions of the dependencies.

 Run `make -jN` to build the full development, where `N` is the number of your